Cancer type

 • Stage 0 (high-grade dysplasia): Abnormal cells are in the inner layer of the esophagus.

-• Stage 4 (also called “metastatic”): The cancer may have spread to tissue, 7+ lymph nodes, and/or distant organs like the liver and/or lungs.
+• Stage 4 (also called “metastatic”): The cancer has spread to distant organs (such as the liver or lungs) and/or to distant lymph nodes beyond the esophagus region.

 What causes esophageal cancer?

 Risk factors put you at a higher risk of getting cancer.
 Some risk factors can be controlled with lifestyle changes, and others cannot.
-Older age, smoking, and obesity increase your risk of many cancers.
-Smoking (even smokeless tobacco), being overweight, and heavy alcohol use are major causes of esophageal cancer.
+These are the major risk factors of esophageal cancer:

-These are other scenarios researchers have found that can increase your risk:
+These are other scenarios researchers have found that can increase your risk of esophageal cancer.

 • Difficulty swallowing because a muscle won’t relax (achalasia)